True Confessions of a Heartless Girl

-True Confessions of a Heartless Girl received the Governor General's Literary Award in 2002 and is Martha Brooks' seventh novel for young adults.
-Martha Brooks is a Canadian award-winning novelist, playwright, jazz singer and author of short fiction.
-Some of her other novels are: Andrew's Tree, Being with Henry, Bone Dance, I Met a Bully on the Hill, Mistik Lake, Traveling On into the Light, Two Moons in August, Paradise Café and Other Stories, and Queen of Hearts.
+True Confessions of a Heartless Girl is a 2002 novel by Canadian author Martha Brooks, her seventh novel for young adults.
+It received the 2002 Governor General's Award for English-language children's literature.

 True Confessions of a Heartless Girl tells the story of Noreen Stall, a troubled and possibly pregnant seventeen-year-old girl who stumbles upon the town of Pembina Lake after stealing her boyfriend's truck and savings.

 Plot summary

 Part 1: The Stranger

 On a stormy July night, Lynda Bradley, the owner of The Molly Thorvaldson Café, notices a pair of headlights pull up in front of the café just before closing time.
 She allows the flustered looking teenage girl from inside the truck to come in and have a cup of coffee.
 Lynda learns that this girl's name is Noreen and tells her that she is in Pembina Lake.
 Noticing that she is most likely in some sort of trouble with no place to go, Lynda makes up the cot for her to sleep on that night.
 Later on, Noreen notices something slimy in the couch cushions, a gnawed-on chicken leg, and tosses it to the dog.
 In the morning, Dolores Harper comes by to help with the café like she does every Saturday morning.
 Meanwhile, Tessie, Seth's dog, is sick and so is Noreen.